Schizophrenia: Psychosocial interventions

+Daily interventions

+Forming a structured routine can be beneficial for those with schizophrenia.
+Depending on the severity of the individual's diagnosis, independent living may not be an option.
+The Mental Health Center Amager is a psychiatric hospital in Copenhagen that performed a study among seventeen participants evaluated under five themes of social interaction, volunteering to assist with basic tasks, self initiated routines, exoskeleton (structure provided by others), and having pets.
+The 17 participants ranging in ages 18-65 were sectioned into 2 groups, homeless and domiciled.
+Both groups lacked a means of structure and maintained distance from social interactions, though the homeless group had more frequent engagements.
+The homeless group also presented a more organized routine, as activities organized by the shelter were low-energy and accessible.
+Findings indicated that the patients who had moderate antisocial tendencies (e.g., very few interpersonal relations), yet still took part in distanced outings such as observing others in a park, were least likely to be re-admitted into psychiatric care.
+Pets were shown to be a consistent motivator for both groups.

 Other

 Exercise including aerobic exercise has been shown to improve positive and negative symptoms, cognition, working memory, and improve quality of life.
 Exercise has also been shown to increase the volume of the hippocampus in those with schizophrenia.
 A decrease in hippocampal volume is one of the factors linked to the development of the disease.
 However, there still remains the problem of increasing motivation for, and maintaining participation in physical activity.
 Supervised sessions are recommended.
 In the UK healthy eating advice is offered alongside exercise programs.

 An inadequate diet is often found in schizophrenia, and associated vitamin deficiencies including those of folate, and vitamin D are linked to the risk factors for the development of schizophrenia and for early death including heart disease.
 Those with schizophrenia possibly have the worst diet of all the mental disorders.
 Lower levels of folate and vitamin D have been noted as significantly lower in first episode psychosis.
 The use of supplemental folate is recommended.
 A zinc deficiency has also been noted.
 Vitamin B_{12} is also often deficient and this is linked to worse symptoms.
 Supplementation with B vitamins has been shown to significantly improve symptoms, and to put in reverse some of the cognitive deficits.
 It is also suggested that the noted dysfunction in gut microbiota might benefit from the use of probiotics.